justinfchin/CSrop/readme.md

     - Segmentation Fault, possibly from having a newer Linux Version
         - followed updated code on top of guide
         - added ```setarch `arch` -R ./victim``` to the last bit of the updated code to fix additional segmentation fault problems (cause ASLR was not off and random memory location was occurring)
-    - Make sure the press enter multiple times and do no insert a string once ./victim runs
+    - Make sure the press enter multiple times and do not insert a string once ./victim runs
 ---
 ## 8. Conclusion & Remaining
 - ProPolice